QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

 ---------------

-If the VM is inaccessible (doesnít respond to qrexec commands, gui is not functioning), try to boot it in safe mode:
+If the VM is inaccessible (doesn‚Äôt respond to qrexec commands, gui is not functioning), try to boot it in safe mode:

 - ``qvm-start --debug vmname``